LafeLabs/TRASH-MAGIC-SERVER/README.md

 EXAMPLE: MAKE THE USERNAME "TRASHMAGIC" AND THE PASSWORD "TRASHMAGIC"!

-MANY UBUNTU MACHINES USE LOGIN UBUNTU AND PASSWORD UBUNTU!
+MANY UBUNTU MACHINES USE LOGIN UBUNTU AND PASSWORD UBUNTU(LOWERCASE)!

 UBUNTU IS A FREE SYSTEM OF FREE SOFTWARE FOR MAKING FREE MEDIA!
 ALL FREE!
 NO MONEY!